Omer1BC/LLMProject/README.md

 ```
 This will give you guidance on what you can do with each one.

-## Batch Jobs (Incomplete):

-When I figure out how to run batch jobs, I will place a guide here for them.

 # Login Node Installation Requirements:

 Here we will outline the installation requirements for our code once you have logged into the login node.
 This can be done either in the login node or within a cluster node.